alncat/opusDSD/README.md

 # analyze result <a name="analysis"></a>
 You can use the analysis scripts in opusDSD to visualizing the learned latent space!
 The analysis procedure is detailed as following.

 The first step is to sample the latent space using kmeans algorithm.
+Suppose the results are in ```./data/ribo```,

 ```
-sh analyze.sh /work/hrd 15 /work/hrd/hrd_pose_euler.pkl 20
+sh analyze.sh ./data/ribo 16 ./data/ribo/ribo_pose_euler.pkl 16
 ```

 - The first argument after ```analyze.sh``` is the output directory used in training, which stores ```weights.*.pkl, z.*.pkl, config.pkl```